awakenweb/livedocx/README.md

 * Metafiles
 * Subtemplates

 As there is really few documentation about the shared documents feature, I did not add support for now.
-I may add it when I find some doc about how to use it.
+I may add it when I find some doc about how to use it properly.

 Use
 ---